-I have been blogging on Those Positive Thoughts since December 2016, and to date my blog generates around 3K page views a day.
-As a lot of my readers are also bloggers or are thinking about starting a blog, I thought it would be helpful to create a detailed post sharing the things which I believe have helped explode my blog and bring thousands of readers to my site every-single-day.
+As a lot of my readers are also bloggers or are thinking about starting a blog, I thought it would be helpful to create a detailed post sharing the things which I believe have helped explode my blog and bring thousands of readers to my site everyday.

 The tips I’m sharing below are methods which have truly helped grow and monetise my blog but please note that blogging isn’t a quick money making method.
 For myself and all my blogging friends, it has taken years of hard work and dedication to slowly grow our blogs, but the methods I have listed below will help enormously!

-The top way I have exploded my blog is thorough manual pining with Pinterest!
-Yes you heard that correct, manual pinning with Pinterest.
+The top way I have exploded my blog is through pining with Pinterest!
 If you’re not already using Pinterest then you must start doing it now.
 If you take any advice from this blog post, Pinterest should be at the top of your list.
 Pinterest is the easiest social site to use and can bring you a crazy amount of traffic.
-The image below image is taken from my Google Analytics and shows a month worth of traffic from my social sites.
-If you want to bring this kind of traffic to your site, too!
-Then check out my Pinterest e-book and start growing your blog with Pinterest!
+I use Tailwind to pin my own posts to group boards and I manually pin other bloggers pins everyday.
+If you want to know more about my pinning strategy, you can check out my e-book here.

 To grow your blog you need to be passionate about the content you’re creating and the topics you’re focused on.
 Because if you’re not passionate about the content you’re creating then it wont be long until blogging becomes a chore and you will avoid doing it all together.

 The reason why I have been able to build a successful blog is because I love the content I create, I’m passionate about blogging and the topics I blog about.
-With this passion I’ve been able to consistently work on my blog almost every day (while working a full time job) and my success is a result of taking small steps everyday, which I wouldn’t of been able to do if I wasn’t passionate about my niche.
+With this passion I’ve been able to consistently work on my blog almost every day (since December 2016) and my success is a result of taking small steps everyday, which I wouldn’t of been able to do if I wasn’t passionate about my niche.

 At the start of your blogging journey, you shouldn’t expect tones of visitors and engagement, because you need to build up your following.
 Therefore you will need to rely on your passion and motivation to keep you going at the beginning, even when it seems like no one is reading your posts, except you!
 But just remember that we all start at zero and to focus on creating valuable content because you enjoy it.